-Boerboels are another type of mastiff bred in South Africa in the 1600s.
+Boerboels are another type of Mastiff that was bred in South Africa in the 1600s.
 They were initially meant to be guard dogs that protected farms and people from natural predators like hyenas.
 These dogs are fearless and stare down challenges to their authority right in the eye.

 The Dogo Argentino is a powerful, elegant dog bred to hunt, chase, and catch dangerous game.
 They are most identifiable by their short, white coats.
 They have a high prey drive and need lots of physical and mental stimulation.
 This prey drive can lead them to wander about or chase small animals, so they may not fare well with other pets in the vicinity.

 A Fila Brasileiro is another mastiff breed with a heavy muzzle and a lot of loose skin.
-A well-bred Fila Brasileiro is extremely protective of their owner and often learns to protect their owner all on their own.
+A well-bred Fila Brasileiro is extremely protective of its owner and often learns to protect its owner all on its own.
 They are not easily disturbed by strange noises or a new environment and can adjust well to kids.

 Not all Fila Brasileiros will like people, however.
 Filas that have stopped socialization too early may grow to distrust all strangers.
 Some Filas may end up lunging at the end of their leash if improperly socialized.
 But when done right, they can learn when to act and when to give a stranger a friendly lick.